-When Crystal Reynolds Fisher’s Child Was On Life Support Her Boss Expected Her To Come To Work Or Quit
+When Crystal Reynolds Fisher’s Child Was On Life Support, Her Boss Expected Her To Come To Work Or Quit

 Crystal responded by asking how the company did things when an employee’s child is on life support.
 She also suggested that her boss was firing her since she hadn’t actually said she was resigning from her position.

-Crystal’s boss retaliated by suggesting she had been more than accommodating during the situation, that there was no reason Crystal couldn’t work and that the boss would not tolerate any drama.
+Crystal’s boss retaliated by suggesting she had been more than accommodating during the situation, that there was no reason Crystal couldn’t work, and that the boss would not tolerate any drama.
 As Crystal then pointed out, this was not a matter of a doctor’s or dental appointment and she would now be contacting corporate in relation to the matter.

 The boss’s response?